DgMorskoyy/DgMorskoyy/README.md

 - 👋 Hi, I’m @DgMorskoyy
-- 👀 I’m a estatistic student who wants to became a data scientist.
+- 👀 I’m a estatistic at UFF (universidade Federal Fluminense) student who wants to became a data scientist.
 - 🌱 I’m currently learning R and Python